KQM-git/TCL/docs/general-mechanics/overworld.md

   * Bubble attacks of Hydro Floating Fungi/Hydro Slime can be attacked with Dendro to break it and also produce a Dendro Core.
   * In addition to Electro Crystals being capable of holding Cryo and Hydro auras, they can also hold Dendro auras and be used to produce Dendro Cores.
   * Baron Bunny can create Dendro Cores in overworld water.
+* Overworld Constructs:
+  * Every single construct has different properties about Elements that can (or can not) be applied and/or react to them.
+Source of application also matters.
+For specific info, check out the Evidence Vault.

 ## Evidence Vault